cooperaustinj/ChessPrac/README.md

 1. In the first phase, find all moves that give a check.
 2. In the second phase, find all moves that capture a piece.
 3. Complete both phases to solve the puzzle.

+---

+### Undefended

+Undefended is a vision training game to identify vulnerable pieces.

+#### Rules

+Find all undefended pieces on the board.

+1. Click on any piece that has no defenders.
+2. A piece is undefended if no friendly piece can capture its square.
+3. Kings and pawns are not counted as undefended pieces.